datirium/scidap-satellite/README.md

     Alternatively, test `docker run` with `--dns` param to see if DNS was the problem

 **Known issues on macOS**
-1. Updating `Satellite data directory` and `Enable local files module` from the `Settings` won't make any effect (need to be properly implemented).
+1. Updating `Enable local files module` from the `Settings` won't make any effect (need to be properly implemented).